Claude Osteen

-Claude Wilson Osteen (born August 9, 1939), nicknamed "Gomer" because of his resemblance to television character Gomer Pyle, is an American former professional baseball left-handed pitcher, who played in Major League Baseball (MLB) for the Cincinnati Redlegs/Reds, Washington Senators, Los Angeles Dodgers, Houston Astros, St. Louis Cardinals, and Chicago White Sox.
+Claude Wilson Osteen (born August 9, 1939), nicknamed "Gomer" because of his resemblance to television character Gomer Pyle, is an American former professional baseball left-handed pitcher who played in Major League Baseball (MLB) for the Cincinnati Redlegs/Reds, Washington Senators, Los Angeles Dodgers, Houston Astros, St. Louis Cardinals, and Chicago White Sox.

-Career overview
+Career

+Early career

+Osteen signed with the Cincinnati Redlegs in 1957, after completing high school, and joined the major-league team without first playing in Minor League Baseball.
+While this was the era of "bonus babies"—players that the league required to be carried on a major-league roster, due to having a large signing bonus—Osteen received a bonus below the threshold.

-The most significant portion of Osteen's career was spent with the Dodgers.
-Osteen never really received a season-long chance to start in Cincinnati and was traded on Sept.
-16, 1961 to the Washington Senators for pitcher Dave Sisler.
-With the Senators, Osteen finally got a chance to start regularly in the big leagues, albeit with a consistently sub-.500 team.
+Osteen made his major-league debut on July 6, 1957, and was with the team for parts of four seasons.
+However, he never really received a season-long chance to start in Cincinnati and was traded on September 16, 1961, to the Washington Senators for pitcher Dave Sisler.

+With the Senators, Osteen got a chance to start regularly in the big leagues, albeit with a consistently sub-.500 team.
 After posting a winning record (15–13) in 1964, he was in much demand that winter.
-On December 4, 1964, Osteen was traded by the Senators to the Dodgers in a 7-player deal, with five players (two of whom were Frank Howard and Pete Richert) going to the Senators.
+On December 4, 1964, Osteen was traded by the Senators to the Los Angeles Dodgers in a seven-player deal, with five players (two of whom were Frank Howard and Pete Richert) going to the Senators.
 Osteen developed into one of the game's better starters in Los Angeles.